singnet/offernet/docs/offernet-docs-bookdown/book/01-ConceptualFramework.md

 	1. Dynamic Shortest Cycle (DYN-SC)
 	1. Hanging ORpairs (HOR)
 3. Proposed in [unpublished] by kabir@singularitynet.io:
-	1. Aggregation of distributed vertex-based computations on a graph (see [Computational Framework](../../2-ComputationalFramework/index.html) for details)
+	1. Aggregation of distributed vertex-based computations on a graph (see [Computational framework] for details)

 ### Incomplete preferences and selection for relevance

 In any close to realistic scenario agents cannot have complete and full preferences about everything what they demand / want (surely not if agents are humans) as well as an item of exchange cannot be represented completely and ‘non-ambiguously’.
 Furthermore, and more importantly conceptually, incomplete preferences of agents actually allow for communication, interaction, coordination and emergence rather than prevent it.
 Therefore allowing for incomplete preferences  and foreseeing the mechanism of negotiation / individuation of incomplete (or in extreme cases -- completely non-existent) preferences of interacting agents into behavioral choices is an essential aspect of a system aspiring for self-organizing dynamics.
 See [The resolution of disparity](https://arxiv.org/pdf/1505.06366.pdf#subsection.4.4) in [@weinbaum_weaver_open_2017] for a conceptual treatment of this aspect.

-The important implication for Offer Networks is that ‘matching’ of demands and offers or ‘finding’ chains of exchanges among several agents is actually not at all a search problem given the space of possibilities ({offer, demand} pairs) but rather the result of dynamic interaction / negotiation among agents, in which concrete preferences / behaviours (not present before interaction) emerge from incomplete preferences, disparities and partial [in]compatibilities.
+The important implication for Offer Networks is that ‘matching’ of demands and offers or ‘finding’ chains of exchanges among several agents is actually not at all a search problem given the space of possibilities ({offer, demand} pairs) but rather the result of dynamic interaction / negotiation among agents, in which concrete preferences / behaviours (not present before interaction) emerge from incomplete preferences, disparities and partial (in)compatibilities.
 The former (search) is a special case of the latter (negotiation) and the system architecture should at least attempt / consider the general case / framework before delving into implementation of special cases -- which are nonetheless important.

-The main [centralization / decentralization](Centralization-/-decentralization) (see later) issue is that in decentralized system there is no universal way to define relevance of items to all participants of the system (provide ‘best’ measures, ‘best’ reputation systems, etc.).
+The main [centralization / decentralization] issue is that in decentralized system there is no universal way to define relevance of items to all participants of the system (provide ‘best’ measures, ‘best’ reputation systems, etc.).
 Heterogeneous participants / agents will have different preferences and will select different aspects of the same item as important / unimportant to them -- so will base decisions on a mechanism called selection for relevance.
 Consider also, that for any non-trivial agent the enacted preferences depend on the specific situation (e.g. Fido-dog agent built with OpenCog had a parameter ‘pee urgency’ which influenced its decisions…:)) as well as these preferences are incomplete in the first place.
 The implication is that preferences of agents can be identified and enacted only in the actual interaction of agents in the network and not prior to that.
 Anything beyond this (e.g. positing a global search mechanism / algorithm which chooses what is best for each agent based on their pre-announced preferences) is a movement towards centralization of a system -- which may be needed or even desirable provided that limitations and advantages are wholly considered.

 ### Human-machine interface

 The vision of Offer Networks as an alternative economy first and foremost is concerned about increasing the welfare of humans and enriching ‘their’ economies [@goertzel_beyond_2015, p.
 3].
 Therefore human participation should be considered in the design of the system, albeit most probably not in early experiments.
 Leaving aside technical issues of the interface this presents at least two more conceptual issues/challenges:
 1) Representing human preferences is tricky.
-It is obviously related to the [representation of value](Representation-/-theory-of-value) and [items of exchange](Representation-and-description-of-items-of-exchange) issues as well as [incomplete preferences](incomplete-preferences).
+It is obviously related to the [representation / theory of value] and [description of items of exchange] issues as well as [Incomplete preferences and selection for relevance].
 2) Humans will not participate in the system that asks them to list more than a few of their preferences (even if they know them for sure which is often not the case) about demands and characteristics of offered items.
-The SingularityNET-type solution seems to be to populate an Offer Network with AI agents representing preferences of people and having ability to interact with them in order to learn those preferences -- and that would be a basis for Human-Machine Interface (see [Conceptual architecture](#conceptual-architecture) further in this document).
+The SingularityNET-type solution seems to be to populate an Offer Network with AI agents representing preferences of people and having ability to interact with them in order to learn those preferences -- and that would be a basis for Human-Machine Interface (see [Conceptual architecture] further in this document).

 ### Centralization / decentralization